Trade uncertainty: Explore resources and tools for your business.

 The impact on your business

-- Business confidence plays a crucial role in shaping the strategic decisions and growth potential of SMEs.
-When business confidence is high, SMEs are more likely to invest in new projects, technology and hiring.
+• Business confidence plays a crucial role in strategic decision‑making and the growth potential of SMEs.
+When confidence is high, SMEs are more likely to invest in new projects, technology, and hiring.

-- It is important for SMEs to monitor economic indicators in order to make informed decisions.
+• It is therefore important for SMEs to monitor economic indicators in order to make informed decisions.

 Proven strategies

-- Knowing that pessimism is resurfacing among Canadian businesses, make sure you, too, have a vision aligned with the external environment and keep a close eye on your ratios.
+• As confidence improves among Canadian businesses, make sure you also maintain a vision aligned with the external environment and closely monitor your financial ratios, or you may fall behind later on.
 Plan your strategy accordingly.